vanidesai/uwc/README.md

 * modbus-master :
   This directory contains the modbus TCP1 and RTU1 containers sources and docker file for building the container.
 It also has the ingredient docker-compose.yml & config.json for modbus TCP & RTU services.
   For detail, please refer to `README-modbus-master.md` file of modbus-master folder
-* mqtt-export :
+* mqtt-bridge :
-  This directory contains the mqtt-export container sources and docker file for building the container.
-It also has the ingredient docker-compose.yml & config.json for mqtt-export service.
+  This directory contains the mqtt-bridge container sources and docker file for building the container.
+It also has the ingredient docker-compose.yml & config.json for mqtt-bridge service.
-  For detail, please refer to `README-mqtt-export.md` file of mqtt-export folder
+  For detail, please refer to `README-mqtt-bridge.md` file of mqtt-bridge folder
 * MQTT:
   This directory contains the mqtt container sources and docker file for building the container.
 It also has the ingredient docker-compose.yml & config.json for MQTT internal broker service.
   For detail, please refer to `README-MQTT.md` file of MQTT folder
-* scada-rtu:
+* sparkplug-bridge:
-  This directory contains the scada-rtu sources and docker file for building the container.
-It also has the ingredient docker-compose.yml & config.json for SCADA-RTU service.
+  This directory contains the sparkplug-bridge sources and docker file for building the container.
+It also has the ingredient docker-compose.yml & config.json for SPARKPLUG-BRIDGE service.
-  For detail, please refer to `README_SCADA_RTU.md` file of scada-rtu folder
+  For detail, please refer to `README_sparkplug_bridge.md` file of sparkplug-bridge folder
 * uwc-common:
   This directory contains sources for uwc common library container & Dockerfile to install all the dependencies and libraries needed by all the containers.
 For detail, please refer to `README-UWC_Common.md` file of uwc_common folder
 * kpi-tactic: